AnggielaRojas/DataReapers/README.md

 ## Jupiter Notebook and Python:
 Jupiter notebook is a web application that allows you to create and share live code.
 It allows you to also share visualizations, equations and text.
 Some of its uses include data cleaning and viewing, transformations, and statistical modeling.
 Jupiter supports Julia, Python, and R.

 A basic level of knowledge of Jupyter notebook and Python was needed in order to complete this project.
-We did some basic things such as reading a csv. file, cleaning the file , making data frames, and using data frames to make graphs.
+We did some basic things such as reading a csv. file,  and cleaning the file.
 ### Installing Juypter notebook

 There are different ways you can install Jupiter notebook, We can use either mamba or conda.
-Installation with mamba: In you terminal or on your command line type:
+Installation with mamba: In your terminal or on your command line type:

 <img width="606" alt="Screen Shot 2022-01-13 at 6 33 34 PM" src="https://user-images.githubusercontent.com/89117449/149425356-d30043be-5a84-45a1-808b-4407a146b03e.png">